SuleimanFarah/sunpy/GSOC-2020-Shanmukh-Alle.md

 Space weather is a branch of astronomy that deals with time varying conditions in the solar system.
 In this project we deal with forecasting of solar flares using machine learning methods.
 Solar flares are abrupt, powerful events that lead to sudden increase in the brightness on the sun which are observed near the surface close to a sunspot group.
 Solar flares have a potential to disrupt various human technologies that depend on EM radiations.
 Mobile phone transmission interruptions, high-frequency communications, aircraft rerouting, and power-grid performance to name a few[[1]].

  Most of the methods mentioned in [[1]][[2]] do not use the structure of the sunspot cluster to arrive at a decision.
 Primarily, these methods make use of data measured from satellite sensors, such as Magnetic fields, continuum intensity etc. which do not explicitly incorporate structure of active region.
 In recent days, Convolutional Neural Networks have shown to work well in recognising complex patterns in images to perform various classification and regression tasks.
 Work done by Xin et al.[[3]] show that CNNs perform similar to the state of the art solar flare forecasting methods.
-A blog explaining the working of CNNs can be found here[[4]].

  | :pencil: Use of here on the web is not advisable, read [what's wrong with "click here"](https://webaccess.berkeley.edu/ask-pecan/click-here) for more details. |
  | ---                                                                                                                                                            |